-Kovitz has a business arrangement with Ancora Alternatives LLC ("Ancora Alternatives") which is an indirect, wholly owned subsidiary of Focus LLC.
-The arrangement allows certain clients to have the option of investing in certain private investment vehicles managed by Ancora Alternatives.
-Kovitz is an affiliate of Ancora Alternatives by virtue of being under common control with it.
+Kovitz has a business arrangement with Cardinal Point Capital Management, ULC ("Cardinal Point"), Sentinel Pension Advisors Inc ("Sentinel") and Focus Partners Wealth, LLC ("FPW") which are indirect, wholly owned subsidiaries of Focus LLC.
+The arrangement allows Kovitz to refer certain clients to Cardinal Point, Sentinel or FPW.
+Kovitz is an affiliate of Cardinal Point, Sentinel and FPW by virtue of being under common control with it.
 Please see Items 5, 10, and 11 of this Brochure for further details.